 As a Mississippi native, a longtime activist on civil rights issues, and an academic specializing in the history of ideas, Tom Head brings a unique viewpoint to About.com: Civil Liberties.
-He believes, and has long argued, that a sustainable approach to civil liberties depends heavily on our ability to empathize with people who are most directly affected by authoritarian policies.
+He believes, and has long argued, that a sustainable approach to civil liberties depends heavily on the entire community's willingness to connect and empathize with people who are most directly affected by specific authoritarian policies.

 Ideologically, he trends left-libertarian and tends to agree with the American Civil Liberties Union (ACLU) more often than not.
 He has become increasingly skeptical of the Libertarian Party, primarily because of its tendency to support state's rights to the exclusion of federal civil rights law, but still believes that it can become a force for good in American politics.

-He is author of numerous books, including Civil Liberties: A Beginner's Guide (Oneworld, 2009) and It's Your World, So Change It: Using the Power of the Internet to Create Social Change (Pearson, 2010).
-He serves on the board of the Mississippi ACLU, and is an award-winning columnist for the Jackson Free Press.
+He is author of numerous books, including the Historical Dictionary of American Civil Liberties and the ACLU (Scarecrow, 2014), Civil Liberties: A Beginner's Guide (Oneworld, 2009), and It's Your World, So Change It: Using the Power of the Internet to Create Social Change (Pearson, 2010).
+He has served on the board of the Mississippi ACLU, and is an award-winning columnist for the Jackson Free Press.

-Tom holds an M.A. in humanities from California State University, Dominguez Hills (the same program from which Mumia Abu-Jamal graduated), and is a Ph.D. candidate in Edith Cowan University's interdisciplinary studies program.
+Tom holds a Ph.D. in religion and society from Edith Cowan University, as well as an M.A. in humanities from California State University, Dominguez Hills (the same program from which Mumia Abu-Jamal graduated).
 He has also completed graduate-level coursework in counseling psychology at Mississippi College, and in theological studies at Spring Hill College.

 Let's explore the topic of civil liberties together.
 If you have a question, please always feel free to ask it.
 If you disagree with something I've written, please always feel free to say so.
 Let's work together to build a better world.